BillyZhong/cs/algorithms/quicksort/README.md

 calling the partition function `p`, then finding the final pivot index `v` returned from the partition function.
-Then, it calls itself for low `l` to one before the pivot `v-1`, and for one after the pivot `v+1` to high `h`
+Then, it calls itself for low `l` to one before the pivot `v-1`, and for one after the pivot (or for both halves of the array, as split by the final partition index) `v+1` to high `h`
 ```
 void q(int* a, int l, int h){